coolcarly/coolcarly.github.io/docs/phd/tips-for-writing.md

 Throughout my phd, I would always write things down.
 However, I started writing my introduction in July 2023.
 I started with half a day writing and half a day in the lab.
 This lasted until late August, when I stopped doing lab work and focused on writing.
 I finished writing my first draft at the end of October.
 I suggest to give yourself at least 6 months of writing time - combining lab and writing together initially.
 If you are writing full-time, I would suggest 3-4 months.

 #### Don't forget to account for reviewing time
 I was pushing myself to finish my PhD my 31 Dec 2023.
 However, I didn't account for how long the review process takes before submitting my thesis.
 For example, I finished writing my PhD at the end of October.
-It took me about 2-3 weeks to address comments in my PhD and still my two other supervisors need to read it.
-I probably will not submit until January.
+It took me about 2-3 weeks to address comments in my PhD.
+My principal supervisor did not finish reviewing until the start of March.
+I ended up submitting right on the deadline (20 March 2024).

 #### A final word of advice
 Whether or not you think that my strategy for writing is helpful, writing a little bit everyday helps.
 Early on in the writing stage of my thesis, I met with my GP and she asked me how my PhD was going.
 I was feeling a bit demotivated about writing and the whole finishing process.
 She said to me "if you write a little bit everyday, eventually you will finish."
 These words were so basic but they were so meaningful!
 If you give yourself enough time, all you need to do is write a little bit each day and at some point, you will finish, right?